United Kingdom (London)

 “Begin to understand the complexities of the food and farming system and what part you are playing in helping or hindering progress: what are you promoting through what you buy?
 Buy direct from farmers you trust where and when possible, and allocate a larger portion of your spending to buying higher quality food.
 If we want to transform our relationship to the planet then we need to make ecological decisions economically viable for farmers, otherwise it will never work.”

 Listen ► Biodynamic vines and Catalonian chickens:

-🎫 AtlasEvent ► Meet soil obsessed physicist-farmer Abby at Fixing the future 2019 in Barcelona.
+🎫 AtlasEvent ► Soil-obsessed physicist-farmer Abby was one of the speakers and moderators at Fixing the future 2019 in Barcelona.